• Skip to primary navigation

 DIY Bathroom cabinet

 With their handy little shelves, I think that this DIY bathroom cabinet would also make a great craft cupboard.
-I’m on the lookout for another one of these wine boxes to upcycle and a suitable vintage image for a craft cupboard.
+I’m looking for another one of these wine boxes to upcycle and a suitable vintage image for a craft cupboard.

 upcycled wine box bathroom storage

 You might also want to check out my craft cupboard upcycle here.
-Also, there are so many more wooden crate and wine box upcycle ideas.
+Also, there are many more wooden crates and wine box upcycle ideas.

 Wow I had a bunch of these during Christmas hopefully my hubby didn’t throw out!
 Lovely